 Sensations felt in the palm, the thumb, and other fingers are controlled by the median nerve.
 It’s the nerve that controls the muscle we use to bring the thumb across the palm to touch the pinky, though it does control the pinky.
 Any sort of pressure on this nerve is what causes the lead to pain, numbness, and weakness felt in the hand and wrist, as well as the arm and shoulder.
 CTS develops for various reasons, but the most common causes include when a person constantly uses extremes of wrist motion, are exposed to vibration, or if they repeatedly use their fingers, like those that work at a computer and are constantly typing.
 Though there is no one clear cause, the most common causes are:

 CTS should be diagnosed and treated early.
-Our Campbell Chiropractors do an examination of hands, arms, shoulders, and neck to determine if the symptoms their patient is experience are linked to everyday activities or of an underlying disorder.
+Our Chiropractor in the Campbell, San Jose and Los Gatos Area does an examination of hands, arms, shoulders, and neck to determine if the symptoms their patient is experience are linked to everyday activities or of an underlying disorder.
 The chiropractor also does a spinal manipulation to help them evaluate overall spinal health, review the patient’s daily routine, and get information on medical history.
 The goal of a chiropractic treatment for CTS is to relieve pain without medication or surgery.
 The main form of therapy might include resting the affected hand and wrist, reducing movement of the wrist to avoid additional injury, and applying cold packs to help bring down any swelling.
 Carpal tunnel syndrome is a repetitive stress injury.
 These types of injuries are caused by repetitive motion, like typing or assembly line work.